 We are a retired couple who live in Jacksonville, Alabama and have owned many dogs over the years.
 In 2017, we volunteered at a local animal shelter for six months and learned so much about the challenges shelter organizations face every day.
 Our time spent volunteering helped us to understand just how hard it is for shelters to find the time and space needed for enrichment activities that help dogs get adopted.
 We wanted to do something to help.

 In September 2017 we purchased the former United Cerebral Palsy building at 301 EA Darden Drive in Anniston and completed needed renovations to ensure it is in good condition.
 The building is 8000 square feet and has large inside classrooms and a six-foot fenced outside playground area.
 We established the Encore Enrichment Center for Shelter Dogs as a 501c(3) charitable organization, and its activities are held at this facility.

 We partner with three animal shelter organizations in Calhoun County on a rotating basis:

 - The Animal Shelter – Calhoun County Humane Society

 - League for Animal Welfare

-We work with the same group of 4-6 dogs for a week, to prepare them for adoption or rescue.
+- We work with the same group of 4-6 dogs for two weeks, to prepare them for adoption or rescue.
 We drive to the shelter in the morning, pick up the designated dogs, bring them to the Center and spend the day working with them.
 We return them each afternoon.